Deploy Password-Based 802.1X Authenticated Wireless Access

 Computers running Windows Server 2016 and Remote Desktop Services

-This guide provides instructions to configure your wireless clients and your NPS server(s) to use PEAP-MS-CHAP v2 for 802.1X authenticated access.
+This guide provides instructions to configure your wireless clients and your NPS(s) to use PEAP-MS-CHAP v2 for 802.1X authenticated access.

 Network Policy Server